winfsp/hubfs/README.md

 - *Path* is a path to actual file content within the repository.

 HUBFS interprets submodules as symlinks.
-These submodules can be followed if they point to other GitHub repositories (this currently works well only on Windows when using the `-o rellinks` option).
+These submodules can be followed if they point to other GitHub repositories.
 General repository symlinks should work as well.
+(On Windows you must use the FUSE option `rellinks` for this to work correctly.)

+With release 2022 Beta2 HUBFS repository directories are now writable.
+This is implemented as a union file system that overlays a read-write local file system over the read-only Git content.
+This scheme allows files to be edited and builds to be performed.
+A special file named `.keep` is created at the *ref* root (full path: / *owner* / *repository* / *ref* / `.keep`).
+When the edit/build modifications are no longer required the `.keep` file may be deleted and the *ref* root will be garbage collected when not in use (i.e. when no files are open in it -- having a terminal window open with a current directory inside a *ref* root counts as an open file and the *ref* will not be garbage collected).

 ### Windows integration